 J-1 students who want to change schools or their academic program must first check with their sponsoring organizations.
-F-1 students who used an I-20 from Andrews University upon initial entrance to the U.S. as a student are required to attend Andrews fulltime for a semester before being eligible to transfer to another school.
+F-1 students who used an I-20 from Andrews University upon initial entrance to the U.S. as a student are required to attend Andrews full-time for a semester before being eligible to transfer to another school.
 If a student intends to change schools for any reason during the program, or after receiving a degree, he/she must initiate a transfer and obtain a new I-20 from the new school.
 The transfer instructions that need to be followed are normally given by the new school.
+Once the receiving school is ready to make the new I-20, the student should inform the ISS office so that the student's current I-20 can be transferred electronically to the new school.